tvtrung206/ProDataGrid/readme.md

 `ProDataGrid` is a hard fork of the original `Avalonia.Controls.DataGrid` control for [Avalonia](https://github.com/AvaloniaUI/Avalonia).

-It displays repeating data in a customizable grid with enhanced features and improved performance.
+It displays repeating data in a customizable grid with enhanced features and improved performance, and is maintained as an independent NuGet package to evolve faster than the in-box control.

 ## Features